Sunday, January 24, 2010

 In the earlier years of their popularity, memorial cards tend to be black with gold lettering and designs, although other background colors were available.
 Beginning about 1900, other colors were used more frequently, primarily white and gray, and it may be that eventually black was no longer the preferred color.
 None of the memorial cards in my collection after World War I are black; all of those examples are white.
 My examples of gray cards date from the 1900-1910 era.
 Most cards have smooth edges, but I do have several deckle-edged cards, one of which is shown below.

 Every card in my collection is printed with portrait orientation so that the cards could be used in photograph albums, save one example from 1927 which is done in landscape orientation (see below).
 This was, of course, well after cabinet photographs and cabinet photograph albums were no longer widely available and the demise of the memorial card may well be associated with the demise of the cabinet photograph.
-It appears that memorial cards declined in popularity by about 1915 and I’ve found no examples dated later than 1927.
+It appears that memorial cards declined in popularity by about 1915 and so far, I’ve found no examples dated later than 1927.

 Cards are occasionally seen memorializing multiple deaths, as in the Lowe card above and this card.